SharkSnack/shiren-6/content/dungeons/kiki-island.md

   </tr>
 </table>

-Post-game dungeon that's a bite-sized version of a classical unidentified items dungeon.<br/>That sentence may sound similar to Yamakagashi Pass, but this dungeon is generally far easier.<br/>Unidentified items are auto-narrowed down to 3 options, similar to Training Path of Inference,<br/>but the number of items generated on the ground per floor isn't as plentiful in Kiki Island.<br/>Overall, it's a nice place to visit to get some practice before going to Heart of Serpentcoil Island.
+Postgame dungeon that's a bite-sized version of a classical unidentified items dungeon.<br/>That sentence may sound similar to Yamakagashi Pass, but this dungeon is generally far easier.<br/>Unidentified items are auto-narrowed down to 3 options, similar to Training Path of Inference,<br/>but the number of items generated on the ground per floor isn't as plentiful in Kiki Island.<br/>Overall, it's a nice place to visit to get some practice before going to Heart of Serpentcoil Island.

 # Strategy